Retinal vasculopathy with cerebral leukoencephalopathy and systemic manifestations: Pathogenesis

+RVCL is thought to originate because of injury to chromsomes by the mutant TREX1 protein.
+In patients with RVCL, the mutant TREX1 is found within the nucleus of the cell and associates with chromosomes.
+The resulting DNA damage, caused by a toxic mutated TREX1 protein, can cause premature senescence (aging) of cells, as well as heightened risk of early-onset breast cancer in women with RVCL.

 The main pathologic process centers on small blood vessels that prematurely "drop out" and disappear.
 The retina of the eye and white matter of the brain appear to be among the most sensitive to this pathologic process.
 Over a five- to ten-year period, this vasculopathy (blood vessel pathology) results in vision loss and destructive brain lesions with neurologic deficits and death.

-Although brain and eye disease are universally present in patients with RVCL, the disease is truly a multi-system disorder characterized by chronic kidney disease, liver disease, and frequently other manifestations including gastrointestinal disease, osteonecrosis, and hypothyroidism.
+Although brain and eye disease are universally present in patients with RVCL, the disease is a multi-system disorder that is also characterized by chronic kidney disease, liver disease, and sometimes other manifestations including gastrointestinal disease, osteonecrosis, and hypothyroidism.